ElasticTunnel/git_tools/README.md

-# Repository git_tools
+# Tools for update user and email info for existing commits.

-Tools for update user and email info for existing commits.
+If you have any suggestions you can contact us via our official site:

 https://elastictunnel.com/